-3 credit hours.....Fall, Spring
+3 credit hours ......Fall, Spring

 This course provides the foundation for the business program, helping students to gain a solid understanding of the components of a business, its external environment, and the interactions between them.
 Students will engage in decision-making and problem-solving exercises.
 Ethics, leadership, employee empowerment, the impact of technology, and the global market are also explored.
 Students will develop critical thinking, written and oral communication, and team skills through case-based learning and a term project.
+This course is aligned with NPRC Career Services Outcomes.